IU-PR/Capstone_project/content/docs/2025/evening-jam/week1.md

 Puzzle-platformers are distinguished and widely played, as well as loved by the players for their authenticity and simple cognitive training.
 They also provide a solid ground for the indie developers with small teams and give the opportunity to focus on story telling and interesting mechanics.

-Examples in the market:
+Examples in the market

-Renowned platformers
+Renowned platformers:

 - Limbo by Playdead: very atmospheric with subtle but prominent social shadowing, interesting mechanics involved
 - Badland by HypeHype Inc: more dynamic due to its sidescrolling game process, puzzles with the world objects